 After his retirement, Iwamoto sold his Go school in Tokyo and donated the proceeds to the Nihon Ki-in, the Japanese Go Association.
 This organization realized his dream of establishing Go centers in each of the continents of North America (Seattle and New York), South America (São Paulo), and Europe (Amstelveen).
 In 2010, the New York Go Center was sold and with the revenues, the Iwamoto North America Foundation (INAF) was made possible.
 In addition, in April of 2017, a new Go center was established in Washington, DC.

-The main reason for this contest is to follow Iwamoto Kaoru’s wish of spreading Go around the world.
-First of all, it motivates Go players to think about how Go could be promoted.
-Secondly, through the gathering and exchange of ideas, it can lead to a higher quality of popularization of Go all over the world.
+The main reason for the Worldwide Iwamoto Awards is to continue Iwamoto Kaoru’s dream of spreading Go around the world.
+The contest motivates Go players to think about how they can promote Go.
+Consequently, by gathering and exchanging ideas, it can contribute to the popularisation of the game and a higher quality of Go education.

 Until 2015, the Iwamoto Awards was limited to European projects.
 With the fifth edition in 2015, we expanded the competition to a global level.
 We believe that promoting Go knows no boundaries and that everybody should be able to learn about Go and enjoy the game.
 Our goal is to publish all plans to promote Go in one single searchable database to enable Go promoters to find best practices, ideas, and inspiration for new projects.